 Please continue to monitor adoption.state.gov for updated information on intercountry adoption in Armenia.

-Exercise normal precautions in Armenia.
+Exercise increased caution in Armenia due to areas of armed conflict.
 Some areas have increased risk.
 Read the entire Travel Advisory.

 Do Not Travel To: